My child eats very little or nothing at mealtimes but then pesters for snacks all day! What should I do?

 And WHAT should I give them for their snack?

 I recommend a savoury carbohydrate for energy-giving calories and satisfaction (rice cakes, bread sticks, toast…) plus a fruit or raw veg.
-Vary it to expose them to a wider range of foods.
+You could throw in a protein too (cubes of Cheddar? slice of ham?
+Dollop of hummus?).
+Vary the snack to expose them to a wider range of foods, making sure there is always one of their ‘reliable’ foods there.
 Don’t just give them their number one favourites every day!
 Exposure is key in the fight against fussy eating.

 So should I completely avoid less healthy things like sweet foods or crisps for their snack?